 - 8.8 The results management processes for the Athlete Biological Passport Programme shall be administered and managed by an Athlete Passport Management Unit (APMU) on behalf of the IAAF. - 8.9 The APMU will review longitudinal profiles with a view to making Target Testing recommendations to the IAAF or referring a profile to a single Expert or the Expert Panel, as appropriate.
-Management and communication of the biological data, APMU reporting and Expert reviews should wherever possible be conducted in ADAMS and be shared by the IAAF as Passport Custodian with other ADO(s) with Testing jurisdiction over the Athlete in order to co-ordinate further Passport Testing. - 8.10 The APMU's review of an Athlete's Passport shall be conducted in the following stages: - (a) the creation of a longitudinal profile and the updated application of the Adaptive Model to each profile; - (b) in the case of an Atypical Passport Finding (ATPF), an initial review and evaluation by a single Expert based on the information available at that time; - (c) depending on the single Expert's evaluation following the initial review, a further review by a three-person Expert Panel and a unanimous opinion based on the information available that it is highly likely that a Prohibited Substance or Prohibited Method has been Used and unlikely that the Passport is the result of any other cause; and - (d) the creation of an ABP Documentation Package and an Expert Panel opinion, following reception of all information, including any explanation and supporting information from the Athlete, that confirms, based on the information in the Passport, that it is highly likely that a Prohibited Substance or Prohibited Method has been Used and unlikely that the Passport is the result of any other cause.
+Management and communication of the biological data, APMU reporting and Expert reviews should wherever possible be conducted in ADAMS and be shared by the IAAF as Passport Custodian with other ADO(s) with Testing jurisdiction over the Athlete in order to co-ordinate further Passport Testing as appropriate.
+A key element for ABP management and communication is the APMU Report in ADAMS which provides an overview of the current status of the Athlete's Passport including the latest targeting recommendations and a summary of the Expert reviews. - 8.10 The review process is conducted as follows: - a) The review begins with the application of the Adaptive Model. - b) In case of an Atypical Passport Finding (ATPF) or when the APMU considers that a review is otherwise justified, an Expert conducts an initial review and returns an evaluation based on the information available at that time. - c) In case of a "Likely doping" initial review, the Passport is then subjected to a review by three Experts including the Expert who conducted the initial review. - d) In case of a "Likely doping" consensus of the three Experts, the process continues with the creation of an ABP Documentation Package. - e) An Adverse Passport Finding (APF) is reported by the APMU to the IAAF if the Experts opinion is maintained after review of all information available at that stage, including the ABP Documentation Package. - f) The Athlete is notified of the Adverse Passport Finding (APF) and offered the opportunity to provide explanations. - g) If after review of the explanations provided by the Athlete, the Experts maintain their unanimous conclusion that it is highly likely that the Athlete used a Prohibited Substance or a Prohibited Method, an Anti-Doping Rule Violation (ADRV) is asserted against the Athlete by the IAAF and disciplinary proceedings are initiated.

-Application of the Adaptive Model to a Longitudinal Profile
+Application of the Adaptive Model